-Other than packed lunches no food of any kind should be brought into school.
-Birthday sweets/cakes can be bought into school but these should be nut free and no lollipops.
+Other than packed lunches no food should be brought into school.
+If families wish they may bring birthday sweets/cake but this must not contain nuts.
 Children should bring a water bottle (still, unflavoured water) to school every day - they will have access to this throughout the whole day.